Skip to main content

 Contact information

-For inquiries about the role of Albuquerque and Bernalillo County in New Mexico's Regional Haze process, or to sign up for the Environmental Health Department's email list-serve on Regional Haze outreach, please contact Allen Smith, Air Quality Regulation Development Coordinator for the City of Albuquerque Environmental Health Department, at [email protected] or (505) 768-2637.
+For inquiries about the role of Albuquerque and Bernalillo County in New Mexico's Regional Haze process, please contact Allen Smith, Air Quality Regulation Development Coordinator for the City of Albuquerque Environmental Health Department, at [email protected] or (505) 768-2637.